 - Preference will be given to students completing their first internships, unpaid or underpaid internships, or those who would not be able to participate in their internship without financial support.
 Students that are first-generation, underrepresented in their school, major, and/or industry may also be prioritized.

 - A committee, including representatives from the Career Center, will review applications and make final selections.

-- Award decisions will be communicated on a rolling basis but no later than May 6, 2021
+- Awarded Notification will be on a rolling basis but no later than mid to late May